 Adam Miller is from Providence, Rhode Island.
 He trained on scholarship at the School of American Ballet, American Ballet Theatre School, and graduated from North Carolina School of the Arts.
 Mr. Miller began his professional career at Pennsylvania Ballet, and was a principal dancer with Pacific Northwest Ballet, Hartford Ballet, and Les Grands Ballets Canadiens.
 From 2008-2012, Mr. Miller served as Artistic Director for Cirque du Soleil’s productions of Saltimbanco and Kooza.

 Meg Potter is originally from Metuchen, NJ, and trained on scholarship at the Joffrey Ballet School in NYC.
 She danced with Joffrey II Dancers, then joined American Ballet Theatre under the direction of Mikhail Baryshnikov.
 After relocating to the west coast, Ms. Potter danced with Pacific Ballet Theatre where she also served as ballet mistress.
 She was a faculty member at the School of Oregon Ballet Theatre, and was an adjunct faculty member at Portland State University.
-She joined the PNBS faculty in 1998 and also serves as the Children's Division Coordinator.
+Ms. Potter joined the PNBS faculty in 1998 and also holds the position of Assistant Principal.